-The following Evaluator's desk analysis shows the extent of the partnerships activated by the projects closed or reporting in closure funded by the Programme within the three SOs which are the focus of this Impact Evaluation Draft.
-The projects considered are those that were approved in implementation of the different calls for proposals for Standard and Standard+ projects and that are closed or reporting in closure.
+The following Evaluator's desk analysis shows the extent of the partnerships activated by the closed projects funded by the Programme within the four SOs which are the focus of this Impact Evaluation Draft.
+The projects considered are those that were approved in implementation of the different calls for proposals for Standard and Standard+ projects and that are closed (none of the projects is reporting in closure).
 The research has been based on secondary data stemming from the MA's informative system (SIU) and projects' database that have represented the main sources of information.